MileHacker Logo

 Pedestrian-Friendly Areas

-• French Quarter: Highly walkable, best for historic charm, though cobblestone streets are uneven.
+• French Quarter: Highly walkable, best for historic charm, though cobblestone lanes are uneven.

-• Garden District: Excellent for walking tours to admire historic mansions and lush gardens.
+• Garden District: Excellent for walking tours to gaze at historic mansions and lush gardens.

 • Audubon Park/City Park: Paved paths are ideal for leisurely strolls amidst greenery.

-• Mississippi Riverfront: A paved promenade suitable for walking, offering views of river activity.
+• Mississippi Riverfront: A paved promenade fine for pedestrian use, offering views of river activity.

 Walking Tours & Safety